An Appalachian Trail Tale

 “Will that be a French kiss?”
 I asked.

 Hikers call this style of thru-hiking a flip-flop.
 There’s a phalanx of flip-floppers on trail.
-It’s good use of the seasons and the only way Bearbell could complete an AT thru-hike, since his job didn’t end till most this year’s thru-hiking crop had already passed the halfway point.
+It’s good use of the seasons and the only way Bearbell, who also speaks hiker, could complete an AT thru-hike, since his job didn’t end till most this year’s thru-hiking crop had already passed the halfway point.
 He knew starting in Georgia in June would’ve been anything but peachy.
 Same for Maine, being that it is unduly rugged, on even the hardest of men and women.
 Bearbell is neither the hardest man nor, far as I could tell, the hardest woman.

 The Frenchman’s body is concealed by a coating of Whoopee Cushion.
 Body by Ben & Jerry.
 A pudge.
 Embonpoint, them Eastern Canadians call it.
 Ahn-Bwan-PWAN.
-He breathes heavily, laboring beneath a pack that’s more than pudgy.
+He breathes heavily, beneath a pack that’s more than pudgy.
 (Think OVERSIZE LOAD AHEAD; man has gone to the moon and back with less.)
 And he’s as white as bleached toilet paper, but with hair stuck to it, to him.
-But he’s able to entertain himself, and this is absolutely key on the trail, and perhaps in life.
+But the Vanilla Gorilla is able to entertain himself, which is absolutely key on trail, and perhaps in life.
 I’d come to learn, sooner than later, he’s also outspoken.
 (But only by a few.)
+He is not fluent in silence.
 I’ve got a new friend.

 Bearbell got his trail ID because of a bothersome bell dangling from his pack.
 He placed it there under the impression it would ward off any murderous bears.
 I told him that in Alaska that’s how they identify what bears eat, through thorough examination of their scat.
 “Leaves, berries, roots, salmon bones, deer bones, small amounts of fur, traces of pepper spray, and small metal bells.
 You think bears get that big on berries alone?”
 He didn’t laugh, confiding in me the beast is the only thing he was afraid of along this threadlike trail.
 He fears being part of a bearskin rug.
 “We do not haz bears in ze north of Fraunze.”